7/7 WOUNDED HEARTS: SBU

 Yes/No

-CHURCH ASSISTANCE to a student.
+to a student.

 Yes/No

-CHURCH ASSISTANCE to FRIENDS or FAMILY
+to FRIENDS

 MEMBERS of a student.